azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 AzSK now supports the Privileged Identity Management (PIM) helper cmdlets.
 This command provides a quicker way to perform Privileged Identity Management (PIM) operations and enables you to manage access to important Azure subscriptions, resource groups and resources.

-### Use Get-AzSKPIMConfiguration (alias 'getpim') for querying various PIM settings/status
+### Use Get-AzSKPIMConfiguration (alias 'getpim') for querying various PIM settings/status at Subscription level

   1. <h4> List your PIM-eligible roles (-ListMyEligibleRoles) </h4>